mschoenebeck/zeos-orchard/book/src/protocol/notes.md

   \ItoLEBSP{64}(\mathsf{sc}))$$

 ## Nullifier
 Each UTXO has a unique *nullifier* which is deterministically derived from the UTXO tuple.
-Spending a UTXO invalidates it by publicly announcing the associated nullifier and adding it to the global set of all nullifiers called *Nullifier Set*.
+Spending a UTXO invalidates it by publicly revealing the associated nullifier and adding it to the global set of all nullifiers called *Nullifier Set*.
 Analogous to the UTXO commitment, this way the sensitive information (amount, symbol, receiver) of the UTXO can be kept secret, while the nullifier is used by the zk-SNARK proof to check whether the nullifier is valid.
 That is, whether it actually nullifies an existing valid UTXO.
 Furthermore, the smart contract must check if the nullifier does not yet exist in the global set of all nullifiers to avoid double spends.

 The exact function for deriving the nullifier is defined in section 4.16 of the [Zcash Protocol Specification](https://zips.z.cash/protocol/protocol.pdf).